• Skip to main content

 How can I help sea turtles?

-If you love animals (like we do), you may be wondering what you can do to help sea turtles.
+If you love animals (like we do), you may wonder how to help sea turtles.

 Choose reusable items.
-Even if you try to properly dispose of your plastic items, they can still blow away and end up somewhere that farms local animals (including turtles.)
-Make small changes starting with reusable bags, straws, and other plastic.
-I promise that it’s not much of a change, and you’ll soon realize that the reusable items work much better!
+Even if you try to dispose of your plastic items properly, they can still blow away and end up somewhere that farms local animals (including turtles.)
+Make small changes, starting with reusable bags, straws, and other plastic.
+I promise it’s not much of a change, and you’ll soon realize that the reusable items work much better!

 Volunteer at a beach cleanup.
 Volunteer to clean up at a local beach.
-If you don’t live at the beach, you can volunteer at any type of cleanup.
-Litter can affect wildlife anywhere.
-We can all do our part.
+You can volunteer at any cleanup if you don’t live at the beach.
+Litter can affect wildlife anywhere, and we can all do our part.

 Do not disturb a nesting sea turtle or hatchling sea turtles – Do not use artificial lights or flash photography if you encounter turtles in the wild.
 Do not touch or try to remove turtles or eggs.

 Donate to turtle organizations.
-You may not be able to be out there physically helping the turtles, but you can donate to reputable rescues that are out on the ground every day.
+You may not be able to be out there physically helping the turtles, but you can donate to reputable rescues on the ground daily.

 Support Coastal Connections through Amazon Smile.
 Coastal Connections (mentioned earlier) is a 501(c)(3) and an Amazon charity.
 Just register with Amazon Smile (you should be doing this anyway if you haven’t heard about it yet!) and choose Coastal Connections.
 You’ll support sea turtle conservation with every purchase, and it doesn’t cost you anything.